UANATACA/ONESHOT-REPO/oneshot_gui_video.md

 > STEP 3: Mapping volumes (for environments with a pool of One-Shot Optimizer).

-In high performance environments with a pool of One-Shot Optimizer, service settings, data and logs must be stored in a shared volume outside Optimizer servers.
+In high performance environments with a pool of One-Shot Optimizer, service settings and logs must be stored in a shared volume outside Optimizer servers.
 These volumes must be defined in `docker-compose.yml` file in each One-Shot Optimizer.

 	cd /opt/oneshot_optimizer